 “This integrated path places students in real-world situations through paid internships with our industry partners as part of the curriculum and will allow students to take each of the six parts of the licensure exam while they are still in school, with the goal that at graduation, they are licensed architects,” said Kanaani.
 “Licensure not only makes architects more employable more quickly, it also gives them the freedom to do more diverse and interesting work, discovering early on which part of the field they are most passionate about.”

 For more information on NewSchool and the IPAL program, visit IPAL Program at NewSchool of Architecture & Design.

 About NewSchool of Architecture & Design:

 Located in downtown San Diego, NewSchool prepares students for career success in design fields through an emphasis on interdisciplinary and global design skills, industry collaborations and real-world projects.
-Programsof study include architecture, construction management, product design, media design, design studies, and interior architecture and design.
+Programs of study include architecture, construction management, product design, graphic design & interactive media, and interior architecture and design.
 The school’s design environment provides inspiration for the school’s students and faculty, recognized for their work regionally and internationally.
 NewSchool is accredited by the Western Association of Schools and Colleges Senior College and University Commission.

 NewSchool’s Bachelor and Master of Architecture programs are accredited by the National Architectural Accrediting Board (NAAB).
 NewSchool is a member of the Laureate International Universities network – a global network of more than 70 campus-based and online universities in 25 countries.
 Through this network, students at NewSchool are prepared to work in a global and